Slow Cooker Black Beans

 - BBQ: Add 1 cup of your favorite BBQ sauce to the slow cooker.
 This is kind of like an easier spin on a barbecue bean made with black beans instead of the traditional pinto beans.
 You could also finish with some crispy bacon.

 - Cuban: Add 2 chopped green or red bell peppers, 4 extra garlic cloves, 1 tsp. oregano, 1 tsp. ground cumin and 2 bay leaves to the slow cooker.
+Then use them in these Cuban Black Bean Bowls.

 - Mexican: Add 2-4 whole jalapeno or serrano peppers (or some chili powder) to the slow cooker.
 You can also add some salsa to the slow cooker or serve with salsa on top to finish.
 I love adding this pico de gallo salsa on my cooked black beans along with some fresh cilantro and lime juice.